Giraffe: Mortality and health

-Relationship with humans
+Human relations

 Cultural significance

 With its lanky build and spotted coat, the giraffe has been a source of fascination throughout human history, and its image is widespread in culture.
 It has represented flexibility, far-sightedness, femininity, fragility, passivity, grace, beauty and the continent of Africa itself.

-Giraffes were depicted in art throughout the African continent, including that of the Kiffians, Egyptians, and Kushites.
+Giraffes were depicted in art throughout the African continent,.
 The Kiffians were responsible for a life-size rock engraving of two giraffes, dated 8,000 years ago, that has been called the "world's largest rock art petroglyph".
-How the giraffe got its height has been the subject of various African folktales.
+Judging from evidence including incised clay pots, archaeologists now believe that, in the ancient Kushite societies located in Nubia, or what is now northern Sudan, giraffes may have featured in popular religion and women's religion, though not in elite or royal religion, and may have also had a connection to beliefs about the sun.
 The Tugen people of modern Kenya used the giraffe to depict their god Mda.
 The Egyptians gave the giraffe its own hieroglyph; 'sr' in Old Egyptian and 'mmy' in later periods.
+How the giraffe got its height has been the subject of various African folktales.

 Giraffes have a presence in modern Western culture.
-Salvador Dalí depicted them with burning manes in some of his surrealist paintings.
-Dali considered the giraffe to be a masculine symbol, and a flaming giraffe was meant to be a "masculine cosmic apocalyptic monster".
+Salvador Dalí depicted them with burning manes in some surrealist paintings.
+Dali considered the giraffe to be a masculine symbol.
+A flaming giraffe was meant to be a "masculine cosmic apocalyptic monster".
 Several children's books feature the giraffe, including David A. Ufer's The Giraffe Who Was Afraid of Heights, Giles Andreae's Giraffes Can't Dance and Roald Dahl's The Giraffe and the Pelly and Me.
-Giraffes have appeared in animated films, as minor characters in Disney's The Lion King and Dumbo, and in more prominent roles in The Wild and the Madagascar films.
+Giraffes have appeared in animated films as minor characters in Disney's Dumbo and The Lion King, and in more prominent roles in The Wild and the Madagascar films.
 Sophie the Giraffe has been a popular teether since 1961.
 Another famous fictional giraffe is the Toys "R" Us mascot Geoffrey the Giraffe.

 The giraffe has also been used for some scientific experiments and discoveries.
 Scientists have used the properties of giraffe skin as a model for astronaut and fighter pilot suits because the people in these professions are in danger of passing out if blood rushes to their legs.
 Computer scientists have modeled the coat patterns of several subspecies using reaction–diffusion mechanisms.
-The constellation of Camelopardalis, introduced in the seventeenth century, depicts a giraffe.
+The constellation of Camelopardalis, introduced in the 17th century, depicts a giraffe.
 The Tswana people of Botswana traditionally see the constellation Crux as two giraffes—Acrux and Mimosa forming a male, and Gacrux and Delta Crucis forming the female.